The Aviator

 According to Martin Scorsese, filming was completed in ninety-one days.
 D

-Leonardo DiCaprio spent a day with Jane Russell to hear her memories and impressions of Howard [...]
+Leonardo DiCaprio spent a day with Jane Russell to hear her memories and impressions of Howard Hughe [...]
 D

-Purely adjusted for inflation, Gli angeli dell'inferno (1930) approximately $4M budget, would b [...]
+Purely adjusted for inflation, Gli angeli dell'inferno (1930) approximately $4M budget, would be app [...]
 D

 Howard Hughes and Ava Gardner once had a physical fight in the office of Louis B. Mayer.
-During [...]
+During the [...]
 D

-Anne V. Coates: The editor of Lawrence d'Arabia (1962) and The Elephant Man (1980) appears as o [...]
+Anne V. Coates: The editor of Lawrence d'Arabia (1962) and The Elephant Man (1980) appears as one of [...]
 D

 Features Alan Alda's only Oscar-nominated performance.
 D